Authorised Officers

 • arrest you until the police arrive if you refuse to comply

-• confiscate tickets for use as evidence
+• confiscate tickets for use as evidence if necessary.

 Further information